srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 ### Workshop

+Spend at most 25 minutes on all of these prompts without the aide of AI.
+If you're unable to solve them after 25 minutes, stop, take a break, and then work with an AI or the discussions to help you solve them.
+Good luck!

 Here is your final project, make a function that takes 2 inputs, the first is a year, and the second is a number of days.
 The function should print out either: